 Above the forest, the grey rock is black in places, speckled by the rain, which, further up, is replaced by newly fallen snow.
 In the sunshine, this snow is a blinding white, which, as the sun sets, turns yellow and finally pink, before another greyish-black cloud surges up from the valley, enveloping the mountain.

-Many of the plant species mentioned here are dealt with in detail on the pages Traditional medicine, and Plants – Mountain plants: Himalayan flora.
+Many of the plant species mentioned here are dealt with in detail on the page Plants: Himalayan flora.